jamesstar89/fancy-post/README.md

 This library leverages a few different library styles and patterns, such as `Ant Design`, `Material UI`, `SASS` and `BEM (Block Element and Modifier)`.

 ## isValueType
-Tiny utility library to validate string value is of a type.
+Tiny utility library to validate string value is of type.

 * `hello world` returns `post`
 * `https://www.puffstream.com` returns `url`